-Risk of homelessness and destitution: A lack of specialist legal advice relating to immigration status risks placing migrants into a lengthy period of uncertainty.
+Risk of homelessness and destitution: A lack of specialist advice relating to immigration status risks placing people who are refugees and migrants into a lengthy period of uncertainty.
 They can be unable to work or access training and consequently unable to provide for themselves and their families.
-These individuals are already in a vulnerable position upon entering the UK and this situation that can be worsened as individuals can lose access to decent housing, finding themselves in low quality transient accommodation or potentially homeless.
+These individuals are already in a vulnerable position upon entering the UK and this situation can be worsened as individuals can lose access to decent housing, finding themselves in low quality transient accommodation or potentially homeless.

-The number of migrants currently homeless impacts upon already stretched services in the region.
+The number of people who are refugees and migrants currently homeless impacts upon already stretched services in the region.
 Councils have a statutory duty to deal with homelessness, and early intervention through can prevent migrants from entering this situation and allow resources to be deployed into other vital areas.